keldaanCommunity/pokemonAutoChess/changelog/patch-3.8.md

 - Many on-hit effects now only apply when the attack is successful (not dodged or protected).
 This concerns: Aquatic mana burn, Fire attack buff, Poison chance, Freeze chance, Silence chance, Upgrade stacks, Red Orb damage, Smoke Ball debuff, Spike Armor
 - Choice scarf was not applying damage correctly with Ghost true damage
 - Leftovers heal was triggering twice for the item holder
+- Fix a bug where the attack speed of a pkm was stuck at .4 even with upgrade buff

 # UI